The human immune system plays a vital role in protecting the body from infection, harmful substances, and cellular changes such as cancer.

 The Keynote series of clinical trials focus on pembrolizumab as an immune checkpoint inhibitor and are being conducted for a wide range of cancers, with notable results to date.
 The Keynote-024 clinical trial, which is testing pembrolizumab in cancers with high expression of PD-L1 (at least 50%), found that the therapy nearly doubled median survival to 26.3 months from 13.4 months for chemotherapy.10

 The Keynote-189 clinical trial, which focused on cancer patients expressing intermediate levels of PD-L1 (1-49%), showed that adding pembrolizumab to chemotherapy in advanced metastatic non-small-cell lung cancer improved the one-year survival rate from 49% to 69%.
 Survival at two years also increased, rising from 27% to 46%.11

-Despite the utility of PD-L1 as a biomarker for guiding selection of treatment for non-small-cell lung cancer, a review of studies that supported FDA approval of immune checkpoint inhibitors in a range of cancers highlighted the lack of consistency in methodology, such as type of assay used, type of cell studied (tumor, immune, or both), and expression of cutoff values for defining level of expression.
+Despite the utility of PD-L1 as a biomarker for guiding the selection of treatment for non-small-cell lung cancer, a review of studies that supported FDA approval of immune checkpoint inhibitors in a range of cancers highlighted the lack of consistency in methodology, such as the type of assay used, type of cell studied (tumor, immune, or both), and expression of cutoff values for defining the level of expression.
 The review also reported that positive PD-L1 values predicted improved response to immunotherapy in less than 30% of studies.12

 CAR T-cell Therapy